aya-ismahane/Wed-Hall2/README.md

 # App.js file

 make the app.js clean and put inside it just the roots of our pages and the componets that will appear in all pages (like footer and header)

+# Assets folder ( in public folder )

+put all you images in the assets folder